GraphAccess and InterGraph Reference Guide

 |---|---|---|

-| query | q: str, data_binding=None, single_row=False, single_cell="", single_column="" | |
+| query | q :str, data_binding=None, single_row=False, single_cell="", single_column="" | |

 Run a Cypher query.
-Best suited for Cypher queries that return individual values,
+Best suited for Cypher queries that return individual values

-but may also be used with queries that return nodes or relationships or paths - or nothing.
+but may also be used with queries that return entire nodes or relationships or paths - or nothing.

 Execute the query and fetch the returned values as a list of dictionaries.